Preliminary evidence for a virial shock around the Coma galaxy cluster: Summary and discussion

-The VERITAS energy threshold, $E\simeq 220\GeV$, is not far below the expected photon cutoff, $E_{max}\simeq 10 T_{10}B_{0.1}\TeV$.
-Observations at higher energies would become increasingly sensitive to this cutoff, thus probing the conditions at the shock and the nature of particle acceleration, although pair production off the infrared background also becomes important at such energies\cite{FranceschiniEtAl08}.
-Interestingly, no evidence for extended emission was found in a $1.1\TeV$ observation of Coma by the HESS telescopes\cite{AharonianEtAl09}.
-Despite the higher energy threshold and the shorter, $8.2$ hour observation, it was only $\sim 2.3$ times less sensitive than the VERITAS observation (assuming a flat spectrum), thanks to the larger effective area\cite{BenbowEtAl05}, $\sim 2\times 10^9\cm^2$.
+The VERITAS energy threshold, $\Eph\simeq 220\GeV$, is not far below the expected photon cutoff, $\Eph_{max}\simeq 10 T_{10}B_{0.1}\TeV$.
+Observations at higher energies would become increasingly sensitive to this cutoff, thus probing the conditions at the shock and the nature of particle acceleration.
+Interestingly, no evidence for extended emission was found in a $1.1\TeV$ observation of Coma by the HESS telescopes \citep{AharonianEtAl09}.
+Despite the higher energy threshold and the shorter, $8.2$ hour observation, it was only $\sim 2.3$ times less sensitive than the VERITAS observation (assuming a flat spectrum), thanks to the larger effective area \citep{BenbowEtAl05}, $\sim 2\times 10^9\cm^2$.
 The HESS map shows no significant signal or correlation with the VERITAS data, but the \gama-ray ring may well be shallowly buried under the noise.
-Note that the optical depth of the HESS photons due to pair production off the infrared background, estimated\cite{FranceschiniEtAl08} as $\tau\simeq 0.2$, may not be negligible.
+Note that the optical depth of the HESS photons due to pair production off the infrared background, estimated \citep{FranceschiniEtAl08} as $\tau\simeq 0.2$, may not be negligible.